CUSPhack/CUSP-students-hackdays/README.md

 ## Pitches:

-**1. WHO DRAWNS FIRST (Justin Salmon)**
+**1. WHO DROWNS FIRST (Justin Salmon)**
-Using NYC elevation data assess which areas of the city will be under water if the water level rises.
+Using NYC elevation data assess which areas of the city will be under water if the sea level rises.

 *Data*: on NYC.gov opendata

-**Deliverable**: An interactive map of NYC identifying underwated neighbourhoods as a function of water level (or a set of maps).
+**Deliverable**: An interactive map of NYC identifying underwater neighbourhoods as a function of sea level (or a set of maps).

 **2. WHO IS MORE GENEROUS IN TIPPING?
 (Justin Salmon)** Using NYC taxis dataset map tipping rate to origin-destinations & origin-destination socioeconomic descriptors.

 *Data*: NYC.gov

-**Deliverable**: An interactive map of NYC tipping genersity and a comparison map of socioeconomic status (or a set of maps).
+**Deliverable**: An interactive map of NYC tipping generosity and a comparison map of socioeconomic status (or a set of maps).

 **3. SONIFICATION OF NYC URBAN DATA (Justin Salmon)** Sonify an urban dataset, for example crime by area.

 *Data*: any NYC urban dataset

-**Deliverable**: A sound map of NYC or a 2D interactive map where hovering generated sound
+**Deliverable**: A sound map of NYC or a 2D interactive map where hovering over an area sonifies its data with sound

 **4. HEAT LEAKING IN NIR UO DATA  (Mohit Sharma)** Identify heat leaking windows in CUSP UP NIR data.
 Identify the reason of leak (e.g. AC) and measure heat leak in time